SGA-A/MusicCog/README.md

 The local filesystem component along with it's respective cog, has now been removed from my bot instance.

-This code was written in discord.py, and was working as of v2.4 (27th June 2024)
+This code was written in discord.py, and was working as of v2.4 (27th June 2024) on Python v3.12.5.

 ## Intents
 ```py